Need advice? Call now on 01639 888833

 Up until this point, cherished registration plates were not as abundant as they are today.
 When DVLARegistrations.co.uk in Swansea first issued the “A” prefix reg plates in 1991, it opened up a huge opportunity for people with the more popular initials to now buy the personal reg marks that were so difficult to find up to that point.
 Initials such as MJB and DJW were now widely available for sale however thousands of them were snapped up by knowledgeable dealers and investors who were quick to see the opportunity of a profit.

-Have a look at the image of A 1, which is the generally regarded as the first dateless number plate ever issued, and you can see exactly what a cherished registration number looks like.
-They are often referred to as dateless registrations although they shouldn’t be confused with Irish registrations which also have no year letter indicator.
+Have a look at the image of A 1, which is generally regarded as the first dateless number plate ever issued, and you can see exactly what a cherished registration number looks like.
+They are often referred to as dateless registrations although they shouldn’t be confused with Irish registrations, specifically those from Northern Ireland, which also have no year letter indicator and must conform to strict spacing regulations.

 B 1 Registration from The Private Plate Company.png